mkusaka/it2ui/README.md

 # it2ui

-`it2ui` is a TUI tool to list iTerm2 Window/Tab/Session, search them, and focus (activate) the selected session.
-It also supports moving focus to an adjacent pane with `Ctrl-h/j/k/l`.
+`it2ui` is a TUI tool to list iTerm2 sessions, search them, and focus (activate) the selected session.
 It is designed to run inside iTerm2 and connects via the iTerm2 Python API (`iterm2`).
 Layout save/restore and automated window/pane creation are explicitly out of scope for this repository.

 ## Prerequisites